Back to all blog posts

 It’s a succinct sentiment that the masses can get behind, and the slogan has become inextricably linked with the bee-wakening of the past 20 years.

-While “save the bees” has served as an important rallying cry for the movement to protect our pollinators, you may be surprised that you won’t hear us using it at Alvéole.
-While we wholeheartedly support saving bee populations, we have to question the use of this perhaps too-simple-slogan in the realm of urban beekeeping.
+While “save the bees” has served as an important rallying cry for the movement to protect pollinators, you may be surprised that you won’t hear us using it at Alvéole.
+While we wholeheartedly support saving bee populations, we have to question the use of this perhaps too-simple slogan in the realm of urban beekeeping.

 WHICH BEES NEED SAVING?

-An important question to ask is “which bees need saving?”.
-The world is rich with pollinators, and while nearly all are facing unprecedented struggles leading to a global pollinator crisis, the form and severity of their threats vary, and so do the solutions.
+An important question to ask is: “Which bees need saving?”
+The world is rich with native species of pollinators, and while nearly all are facing unprecedented struggles leading to a global pollinator crisis, the form and severity of their threats vary, and so do the solutions.

 HONEY BEES ARE ONLY PART OF THE STORY